katariyanikhil/Covid-19-Flutter-App/README.md

 # License

     Copyright (c) 2020 Nikhil Katariya
+    You are not allowed to use any of these files attached here within these project without my permission if found using it you will be under trouble from my organisation.
+If you want to use file(s) or some code need to take permission from us prior to use.

     Licensed under the Apache License, Version 2.0 (the "License");
     you may not use this file except in compliance with the License.
     You may obtain a copy of the License at